 This app estimates your energy expenditure from running or walking, based on a GPS track or a track generated by an application such as google maps or mapmyrun.

 To download a track from mapmyrun: Pop up the route in your browser.
 On the right-hand side of the screen, under ROUTE INFO, do Export this Route.
-In the pop-up, click on the tab that says EXPORT AS KML, then do DOWNLOAD KML FILE.
+In the pop-up, click on the tab that says EXPORT AS ... and download in either GPX or KML format.

 If you don't have a file handy, but want to try the software, right-click on this link to download the file sample.kml, then upload it using the form below.